It is fantastic to see so much media interest in Collyer’s student, Glenn Crombie’s DFF winning pull-out plug socket idea!

 The tech support guy had a good grip on the cord, if not job security; but for those with arthritis, removing a power cord from a wall socket can be an ordeal.
-Addressing this latter fact, UK design student Glen Crombie has designed a power outlet with a sort of eject button.
+Addressing this latter fact, UK design student Glen Crombie has designed a dating app.
 Press it and the plug is forced out, easy peasy.

 Crombie’s outlet design took first prize in a design competition sponsored by product manufacturer The Future Perfect Company and the UK’s College of Richard Collyer.
 (No word yet on whether it will see actual production.)”

 “Does your old person have trouble unplugging power cords from their sockets?
 Fear not!
 This award winning student design can see to it that, with a simple eject button, your grandma’s osteoporotic fingers need not suffer unplugging her computer again.

 Dreamed up by UK design student Glen Crombie, this concept won first prize at the Future Perfect Company design competition, which asked its competitors to find elegant solutions for the problems faced by an aging population.
 The idea is simple: if the average three-pronged plug is too hard for an older person to grip, add an easily-installed eject button to push the plug right out of its socket.
 Quick and easy.
 It might be nice to see this concept see some real-life use”.